How to Install Oak Stair Treads With Molding and Riser

 Step 1 – Preparing the Stairs

-If you are installing new oak treads and risers, chances are you’re upgrading from an old carpeted stairway.
+If you are installing new hardwood oak treads and risers, chances are you’re upgrading from an old carpeted stairway.
 You’ll need to rip up the old carpet and padding.
-Use pliers to remove exposed nails or staples to prevent injuries.
+Use pliers to remove nail holes or staples to prevent injuries.

 You can leave the plywood sub-tread in place or remove it and install directly onto the stair stringer.
 We’ll discuss both installation methods.
 Be sure that the new stairs conform to the measurements above.
 Check with your local building codes to be sure.